estelclua/estelclua.github.io/_posts/2024-04-01-welcome-to-jekyll.markdown

     <div class="section-title">Context for the third plot</div>
     <div class="section-content">
         <p>
             This plot is an interactive way of seeing when sexual crimes took place.
 It starts with an overview, where it does not differentiate between hours, so the reader has a holistic view.
-The plot allows to better visualize if there is a tendency in month or year.
+The plot allows to better visualise if there is a tendency in month or year, since the grid view has an easy inspection by looking at rows and columns.
 Then, it groups the crimes by the different hours, to have a more detailed understanding.
+Every month of every year is represented by a dot, and the darker and bigger the dot is, the higher the amount of crimes commited. some months of 2018 have no records of crimes, and therefore, have no dot.

+As seen on the previous plots, from 2003 to 2010-2011, the prostitution crimes were much more common than in more recent years, and this plot also makes wevidence of that.
+It can be seen that the two years with more crimes are 2003 and 2007, since they have bigger and darker dots, as mentioned earlier.

+It can be said that the city of San Francisco has had two different eras concerning prostitution crimes: before and after July 2012.
+As evidenced in the plot, prostitution crimes decreased a lot after July 2012, date in which general elections were about to happen.
+The 6th of November 2012, general elections were held in the city of San Francisco, which made a big impact.
+In this elections, one of the state propositions that was made (and voted in favour) was related to human traffiking.
+The specific title of the proposition was "Human Trafficking.
+Penalties.
+Initiative Statute.", and voting in favour meant "Longer prison sentences and larger fines for committing human trafficking crimes.".
+After that, and with the execption of some specific months (that would need to be analysed in further detail), the prostitution crimes were reduced by a big amount, making the state proposition very impactant and useful.
         </p>
         <embed type="text/html" src="/3.html" width="700" height="400">
     </div>